CRI-Project/hardware-design/README.md

 # hardware-design

 ## Install
-you should first clone this to local.
+you should first clone this to your raspberry 4B.
 <pre>git clone https://github.com/CRI-Project/hardware-design.git</pre>
 Install the related packages by using
 <pre>pip install -r requirements.txt</pre>